putyourlightson/craft-cloudflare/readme.md

 ## Overview

-This plugin makes it possible to purge Cloudflare caches directly from Craft.
-You can initiate purges manually, either individual URLs or an entire zone, and configure options that purge automatically when certain things happen.
-By default, you'll have an interface for manually clearing stuff and any changed Assets will get their URLs automatically purged.
-You can also configure the plugin to automatically clear Entry URLs automatically, or even clear specific URLs based on patterns that you provide.
+This plugin makes it possible to purge Cloudflare caches directly from Craft CMS.
+You can initiate purges manually, either for individual URLs or an entire zone, and configure the plugin to automatically purge Entry and Asset URLs when they’re updated.

 ## Installation

-Install from the plugin store (at some point), or `composer require workingconcept/craft-cloudflare`.
+Install from [the plugin store](https://plugins.craftcms.com/cloudflare), or `composer require workingconcept/craft-cloudflare`.

-If you're tinkering with the plugin, check out a copy of the repository and add the following to your Craft site's project.json:
+If you’re tinkering with the plugin, check out a copy of the repository and add the following to your Craft site’s project.json:

 ```
     "repositories": [